uni-tue-kn/P4TG/README.md

 This will automatically build and copy the configuration GUI into the controller folder and create an image containing the modifications.

 # Update Guide

+Rebuild the data plane as described [above](#data-plane).
+For the controller, run `docker compose pull && docker compose up -d` to rebuild and recreate the docker image.

 If you update to a newer version, it might be necessary to delete your local storage in your browser for the configuration GUI.